tessercat/daoistic-book/book.md

 a prophet of God,
 take us for fools?

-So truly great leaders
+So a truly great leader
-rely on respect, not authority, on facts, not dogma, and they stay away from one to get the other.
+relies on respect, not authority, on facts, not dogma, and stays away from one to get the other.

 ## Notes